vvfacc/EngineDynamics/README.md

 python3 pistin_kinematics.py
 ```

-Input your variables for the engine properties parameters: radius of crank, length of conrod, and the engine rpm
+Input your variables for the engine properties parameters: crank length, connecting rod length, and the engine rpm

 Example: